FQDN resource and IPv4/IPv6 resource-based Split Tunneling Conflict

 2.Select the Prefer FQDN resources over IP resources in case of a split tunneling conflict check box.

-If the check box is not checked, IPv4 resource will be given preference over FQDN resource.
+If the check box is not checked, IPv4/IPv6 resource will be given preference over FQDN resource.

-The above check box is to give precedence for FQDN resource over IPv4 resource only in case of conflict between FQDN resource and IPv4 resource.
+The above check box is to give precedence for FQDN resource over IPv4/IPv6 resource only in case of conflict between FQDN resource and IPv4/IPv6 resource.

-In case of conflict between FQDN resource and IPv4 resource, FQDN will be given preference, by default.
+In case of conflict between FQDN resource and IPv4/IPv6 resource, FQDN takes the preference, by default.

-The following table describes the different conflicting scenarios for FQDN based split tunneling with respect to the IPv4 resource.
+The following table describes the different conflicting scenarios for FQDN based split tunneling with respect to the IPv4 resources on all platfoms and IPv6 resources on Windows only.

-In the below table, FQDN resource www.google.com resolves to the IP address 1.1.1.1.
+For all platforms and IPv4 resources, FQDN resource www.google.com resolves to the IPv4 address 1.1.1.1.

 Include Policy/ Exclude Policy